What Can You Do?

 - West Linn

-- The ReDirect Guide is a Portland/Vancouver area healthy and sustainable lifestyle guide and business directory
+- The ReDirect Guide - a Portland/Vancouver area healthy and sustainable lifestyle guide and business directory

 Your transportation choices have profound impacts on your life, on the environment, on public costs, and on the livability of our neighborhoods.
 Here are some tips and places to look for help making positive changes:

-- Learn about cycling events, resources and organizations in the Portland area, go to Metro’s Bike There
+- Metro’s Bike There - learn about cycling events, resources and organizations in the Portland area, go to

 - Participate in the region's annual Commute Challenge along with your co-workers.